-&lt;sup>219 IPIS (2020).
-Arms Trade Bulletin September - October 2020.
-Retrieved from https://ipisresearch.be/weekly-briefing/arms-trade-bulletin-september-october-2020/ political process seeks to halt the flow of conflict diamonds.
-The EU represents Belgium in the KP.
-Because of its prominent role in the diamond sector, Belgium is the most active member in the EU representation in the KP.
+The Kimberley Process (KP) is a binding agreement focusing on trade in rough diamonds.
+The Kimberley Process is government-led, uniting civil societies, industry, and governments.
+This tripartite political process seeks to halt the flow of conflict diamonds.225 The EU represents Belgium in the KP.
+Because of its prominent role in the diamond sector,226 Belgium is the most active member in the EU representation in the KP.
 In the KP, Belgium is leading by example as it has the most rigorous export and import controls on diamonds in the world.
-At the same time, despite multiple difficulties within the KP, Belgium is publicly defending the effectiveness of the KP, as the stakes are high to keep a positive image of the global diamond industry.
+At the same time, despite multiple difficulties within the KP227, Belgium is publicly defending the effectiveness of the KP, as the stakes are high to keep a positive image of the global diamond industry.228